Knitschi/CMakeProjectFramework/Sources/documentation/BasicConcepts.rst

 For small code bases it is practical to keep all files in a single repository.
 This avoids version conflicts and keeps the project nice and simple.
 This means however, that a change in a a lower lever library must always be *pulled through* for all components that use the library.
-A change in one \c .cpp file will always trigger the build-job for the *whole world*.
+A change in one :code:`.cpp` file will always trigger the build-job for the *whole world*.
 One can imagine that this does not scale for a growing code-base.